Maioy97/Clothes-Classification/README.md

 Note:
-text labels were not included in the dataset docs only the labeling format was <row_index>_<classnumber>.jpg
+text labels were not included in the dataset docs only the labeling format was <row_index>_<classnumber>.jpg to download the dataset into the colab note you'll need to get a kaggle api key and a kaggle.json file from your kaggle account

 steps taken :
 1. finding a dataset